rsdoiel/antenna/archives/2025/snapshots_2025.17.md

 date: 2025-04-29, from: O'Reilly Radar

-Most companies find that the biggest challenge to AI is taking a promising experiment, demo, or proof-of-concept and bringing it to market.
-McKinsey Digital Analyst Rodney Zemmel sums this up: It’s “so easy to fire up a pilot that you can get stuck in this ‘death by 1,000 pilots’ approach.”
-It’s easy to see AI’s [&#8230;]
+Most companies find that the biggest challenge to AI is taking a promising experiment, demo, or proof of concept and bringing it to market.
+McKinsey digital analyst Rodney Zemmel sums this up: It’s “so easy to fire up a pilot that you can get stuck in this ‘death by 1,000 pilots’ approach.”
+It’s easy to [&#8230;]

 <br>